aiven/devportal/docs/products/kafka/kafka-connect/concepts/list-of-connector-plugins.rst

 Sink connectors enable the integration of data from an existing Apache Kafka topic to a target technology.
 The following is the list of available sink connectors:

-* `Aiven for Apache Kafka S3 Sink Connector <https://help.aiven.io/kafka/connectors/aiven-kafka-s3-sink-connector>`__
+* :doc:`Aiven for Apache Kafka S3 Sink Connector <../howto/s3-sink-connector-aiven>`

 * `Confluent Amazon S3 Sink <https://help.aiven.io/kafka/aiven-kafka-kafka-connect-s3>`__